CU-DBMI/set-website/_posts/2023-10-04-Data-Quality-Valitation.md

 ```

+_Data testing through design by contract over Hoare triple._

-Hoare logic and Software correctness help describe [Design by contract (DbC)](https://en.wikipedia.org/wiki/Design_by_contract), a software approach involving the formal specification of "contracts" which help ensure we meet our intended goals.
+Hoare logic and Software correctness help describe [design by contract (DbC)](https://en.wikipedia.org/wiki/Design_by_contract), a software approach involving the formal specification of "contracts" which help ensure we meet our intended goals.
 DbC helps describe how to create assertions when proceeding through Hoare triplet states for data.
 These concepts provide a framework for thinking about the tools mentioned below.